 Bogdanovich, Peter.
 Filmmaker/survivor, b.
 1939.
 While the sensational aspects of Bogdanovich's private life are as familiar as the story of his transformation from scholar to filmmaker, it's worthwhile to periodically look past the melodramatic career arc and simply appreciate his best work, which is stellar by any standards.
 His first official movie was the nervy 1968 thriller "Targets," which famously incorporated footage from another Roger Corman production and a contract-fulfilling appearance by Boris Karloff into an ingenious tale about a sniper and a movie star.
 Bogdanovich also appeared in the film as a doppelganger for his ambitious young self, giving the movie an intriguing time-capsule quality when viewed today.
 "The Last Picture Show" (1971) remains his masterpiece, a graceful mood piece about small-town loneliness and the collision between youthful dreams and adult reality.
 Many subsequent pictures, whether the Depression-era comedy "Paper Moon" (1973) or the well-crafted tearjerker "Mask" (1985), display his inimitable skill with the camera and with actors.
 He also remains a compelling onscreen presence, playing characters in such projects as HBO's "The Sopranos" and playing himself (to the hilt) in documentaries.
 In 2001, Bogdanovich reasserted his filmmaking vigor with "The Cat's Meow," his delicious dramatization of a famous Hollywood scandal.

 Boothe, Powers.
-Actor, b.
-1949.
-With his towering build, dark features, and menacing drawl, Texas-born Boothe has been typecast as a heavy for the better part of his career.
-Undaunted, Boothe slips unexpected flavors into bad-guy parts, and makes the most of opportunities to play outside his type.
+Actor, 1949-2017.
+With his towering build, dark features, and menacing drawl, Texas-born Boothe was typecast as a heavy for the better part of his career.
+Undaunted, Boothe slipped unexpected flavors into bad-guy parts, and he made the most of opportunities to play outside his type.
 He was deeply sympathetic as the hero of 1984's "The Emerald Forest," and he hit a comfortable Eastwood groove as the antihero of 1981's "Southern Comfort."
 He also portrayed the laconic title character of "Philip Marlowe, Private Eye" in HBO's stylish 1984-1986 series.
 Then there are the odd bits and pieces on his resume.
 Boothe was the last guy you'd expect to see giving undercover cop Al Pacino advice on which bandanna corresponds with which sex act in "Cruising" (1980), for instance, but his sole scene was memorable.
-Of late, Boothe has blended comfortably into the remarkable ensemble of "Deadwood," the Western series in which his pitch-black humor leavens his role as cutthroat entrepreneur Cy Tolliver.
+Much later in his career, Boothe blended comfortably into the remarkable ensemble of "Deadwood," the Western series in which his pitch-black humor leavens his role as cutthroat entrepreneur Cy Tolliver.
 More than thirty years after it first aired, however, Boothe's most audacious accomplishment may well be his chilling, Emmy-winning performance in "Guyana Tragedy: The Story of Jim Jones" (1980).
 The sight of Boothe slumped in a chair, sweat dripping from under his sunglasses as he entreats the members of his cult to "hurry, hurry" and drink their poisoned Kool-Aid, lingers like an image from a nightmare.

 “The Border” (1982).
 Appearing at a peculiar time in Jack Nicholson’s career, between the New Hollywood highs of the mid-’70s and the cartoony excesses of the late ’80s, this bleak drama by British helmer Tony Richardson gives Nicholson one of the most credibly ordinary characters in his filmography.
 Playing a half-heartedly righteous border-patrol guard suffering the expensive whims of his shrill wife (Valerie Perrine), Nicholson effectively communicates the tension of a man caught between the allure of petty corruption and the more elusive appeal of self-respect.
 Drawn into sleazy immigration schemes by his partner (an effectively loathsome Harvey Keitel), Nicholson vividly communicates his character’s conflicted attitude toward the Mexicans he’s paid over the table to corral and under the table to exploit.
 Lushly photographed through clouds of dust and waves of desert heat by Ric Waite and Vilmos Zsigmond, Richardson’s picture is an unpretentious ballad about the ground-level manifestations of geopolitical tensions.